Sacilave/Sacilave/README.md

 <p>
 Hi there, u can call me <i><b><name>Lave</name></b></i> or <i><b><name>Meowu</name></b></i> ( pronounce like a meow plus a U in word Ukraine I guess? )

-I suffered.
-I hated.
-I was hated.
-I loved.
-I was loved.
+I suffered, been hated, loved, been loved.
 I'm in love.
 Many different phases shaped me.

 Depression, happyness, love ... each of the emotions occupied me in my different ages ＞︿＜